Nabeeha-Khan/Nabeeha-Khan/README.md

 ### Hi there 👋
 - I am from Pakistan.
-- I am 18 years old.
+- I am 19 years old.
-- I am currently a Freshman in Bilkent University.
+- I am currently a Sophomore in Bilkent University.
 - I am majoring in Bachelor of Computer Engineering.

 <!--